planetfederal/desktop-documentation/installers/source/README.rst

    .. include:: /osx/additional_components.rst

-To support the core components functionality and ensure compatibility with not-so-open tools, the core components are bundled with the following proprietary drivers
+To support the functionality of core components and ensure compatibility with not-so-open tools, the core components are bundled with the following proprietary drivers:

 .. only:: win